johncox00/real-og/README.md

 # Real OG

-This is a Rails application with React frontend that will asynchronously fetch an OpenGraph image from a website if it exists.
+This is a Rails application with React frontend that will asynchronously fetch an Open Graph image from a website if it exists.

 ## Quick Start